sw1562776/milky-addon/README.md

   - Ported from Jeff Mod, with Elytra auto-replace added and modules combined.

 ### In Progress
-- PullUp
+- AirLanding
-  - Automatically takes off from the ground and climbs to your target altitude.
 - PitStop

-  - Quick restock before you head back out.
+- EventLog
+- PhantomMarker

 ### About
 This mod isn’t meant to be serious or useful — it’s just 🐮 and friends talking big.
 (Back on July 30, 🐮 complained about the lack of decent open-source PVP mods for 2b2t.org.) 🐮 has no idea how to code.
 Realistically, there’s a 99% chance this gets abandoned in three days.
 But in that glorious 1%, you just might witness 🐮 learn everything from scratch, grinding hard and sprinting full speed toward building a real PVP module.
 If that sounds fun, stick around — 🐮’s Discord: dandelion_94876.

+What’s new (Dec 24): 🐮 is back.
+The direction of the module is shifting toward automated survival utilities that aim to handle more complex scenarios — at least in theory.

 P.S.
-Long story short, GPT-5 is hard-carrying.
+Long story short, GPT is hard-carrying.
 XD